aiven/aiven-docs/docs/products/grafana/reference/advanced-params.md

 ---
 title: Advanced parameters for Aiven for Grafana®
+sidebar_label: Advanced parameters
 ---

-See the configuration option available for
+See the configuration options available for
-Aiven for Grafana® service:
+Aiven for Grafana®:

 import Reference from '@site/static/includes/config-grafana.md';